I Want To Break Up With My Boyfriend: Healthy Splits And Mental Health

 Attend individual or couples therapy

-Professional support may be beneficial in some cases, and you don't have to be in crisis or on the verge of breaking up to use it.
+Relationship breakups can have an impact on our mental health.
+Professional support may be beneficial in some cases.
+In fact, you don't have to be in crisis or on the verge of breaking up to use it.
 An individual or couples therapist can guide you in understanding your relationship patterns and decisions and help you move forward healthily.

 If you have trouble finding in-person therapy that fits your budget or can't make it work with your schedule, you can also try online platforms like BetterHelp for individuals or Regain for couples.
 An online platform lets couples meet with a therapist via phone, video, or chat.
 In addition, they can meet from two separate locations to accommodate long-distance relationships or a busy schedule.
 Therapists may also counsel couples in breaking up or allow space for a breakup conversation to occur healthily.